 No medicines have been approved to treat NAFLD and NASH.
 However, some studies suggest that pioglitazone (Actos), a medicine for type 2 diabetes, improves NASH in patients without diabetes.
 Targets for therapy are insulin resistance and oxidative stress.
 Antioxidants and antifibrotic agents, such as vitamin E and pentoxifylline, have not been approved for NASH/NAFLD treatment.
 Lifestyle changes are encouraged for patients with NASH, including reducing body weight, following a balanced diet, increasing physical activity, and avoiding alcohol.
 Lifestyle changes are critical in any attempt to reverse the course of NAFLD/NASH, and an evidence-based approved drug therapy for NAFLD/NASH is not available at present.
 The NASH therapies in clinical pipeline (phase II and III) include Aramchol, ARI 3037MO, BMS-986036, Cenicriviroc (TBR-652), Elafibranor (GF-505), Emricasan (IDN-6556), GR-MD-02, GS-4997, Liraglutide (Victoza/Saxenda), Obeticholic acid (OCA/Ocaliva), Simtuzumab (GS-6624), Tipelukast, and Volixibat (SHP 626).

 Visit Nonalcoholic Steatohepatitis Treatment Market by Drug Type (Pioglitazone and Type 2 Diabetes Mellitus (T2DM) Medicines, Vitamin E, Others), Pipeline Analysis (Phase III Drugs – Aramchol (Arachidyl Amido Cholanoic Acid), Elafibranor (GFT505), Emricasan (IDN-6556, PF-03491390), Obeticholic Acid (OCA/Ocaliva), Simtuzumab (GS-6624), Others), and Phase I and II Drugs 2017-2025.
-The global nonalcoholic steatohepatitis treatment market report provides market size (Revenue USD Million 2014 to 2025), market share, market trends and forecasts growth trends (CAGR%, 2016 to 2020).
+The global nonalcoholic steatohepatitis treatment market report provides market size (Revenue US$ Million 2014 to 2025), market share, market trends and forecasts growth trends (CAGR%, 2017 to 2021).
 The global nonalcoholic steatohepatitis treatment market research report is segmented by geography into North America (U.S., Canada), Latin America (Brazil, Mexico, Rest of LA), Europe (U.K., Germany, France, Italy, Spain, Rest of EU), Asia Pacific (Japan, China, India, Rest of APAC), and Rest of the World.
 Major players operating in the global nonalcoholic steatohepatitis treatment market and included in this report are AstraZeneca plc, Conatus Pharmaceuticals, Galmed Pharmaceuticals, Genfit SA, Gilead Sciences Inc., Immuron Ltd., Intercept Pharmaceuticals Inc., Novartis, Pfizer, Sumitomo Dainippon Pharma, Tobira Therapeutics Inc., and Zydus Cadila.

 - Drug Type